Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 ![image](graph_NYCNeighborhood.png){width=110%}

-The pickups accounted for each neighborhood are the total number of pickups in the neighborhood for the month of September 2014.
+This shows the total number of pickups for each neighborhoods during the month of September 2014.
 As you can see, the top five neighborhoods are in Manhattan.
 Bronx and Staten Island neighborhoods are towards the bottom.

 ----